ArcGIS REST Services Directory

 Supports Coordinates Quantization: true

-Supported Operations: Query Query Attachments Calculate Validate SQL Generate Renderer Return Updates Iteminfo Thumbnail Metadata
+Supported Operations: Query Query Analytic Validate SQL Generate Renderer Return Updates Iteminfo Thumbnail Metadata Update Metadata